naninovel/docs/docs/en/guide/editor.md

 ### User Settings

-User settings are stored in the directory you picked during the first-time setup in sandbox mode or under the Unity's persistent directory in the embedded mode.
+User settings are stored in the directory you picked during the first-time setup in sandbox mode or under Unity's persistent directory in the embedded mode.
 They're not shared with the project and apply to all projects on the device.
 This includes preferences like the editor color scheme, keymap, and UI element visibility.

 ### Project Settings